ardriveapp/ardrive-daemon/README.md

 # ArDrive Daemon

-ArDrive Daemon is a cross-platform wrapper of the ArDrive Core-JS and used for synchronizing data to and from Arweave.
+ArDrive Daemon is a cross-platform wrapper of the ArDrive Core-JS and is used for synchronizing data to and from Arweave.

 [![Gitopia](https://img.shields.io/endpoint?style=&url=https://gitopia.org/mirror-badge.json)](gitopia-repo)